-Engineers are using a non-invasive optical probe to understand the complex changes in tumors after immunotherapy.
-Their method combines detailed mapping of the biochemical composition of tumors with machine learning.
+Engineers are using a non-invasive optical probe to study the complex changes that occur in tumors following immunotherapy.
+Their approach combines detailed mapping of tumor biochemical composition with machine learning.

-Immunotherapy really works like magic and has fundamentally changed the way we view how cancer can be managed.
-However, only around 25 percent of patients derive benefit from it, so there’s an urgent need to identify predictive biomarkers to determine who should receive the treatment.
+Immunotherapy truly works like magic and has fundamentally altered our understanding of how cancer can be managed.
+However, only 25% of patients benefit from it, so identifying predictive biomarkers to determine who should receive the treatment is critical.

-Raman spectroscopy uses light to determine the molecular composition of materials.
-The team probed colon cancer tumors in mice treated with the two types of immune checkpoint inhibitors used in immunotherapy, as well as a control group of untreated mice.
+Light is used in Raman spectroscopy to determine the molecular composition of materials.
+The researchers examined colon cancer tumors in mice treated with two types of immune checkpoint inhibitors used in immunotherapy and an untreated control group.

-The engineers used label-free Raman spectroscopy for elucidating biomolecular changes induced by anti-CTLA-4 and anti-PD-L1 immune checkpoint inhibitors (ICI) in the tumor microenvironment (TME) of colorectal tumor xenografts.
+The researchers used label-free Raman spectroscopy to investigate biomolecular changes induced by anti-CTLA-4 and anti-PD-L1 immune checkpoint inhibitors (ICI) in colorectal tumor xenograft tumor microenvironment (TME).